-There is a key difference in the cross-contextual behaviour of salient-statistical vs. centrally encoded biases.
+There is a key difference in the cross-contextual behavior of salient-statistical vs. centrally encoded biases.
 Namely, biases which are encoded just in salient-statistical associations are less stable across contexts than those which depend on central features.
-To see why, we need to turn to what might initially seem like an unrelated topic, namely, the behaviour of features in conceptual combinations (for additional discussion, see Del Pinal and Spaulding, 2017).
+To see why, we need to turn to what might initially seem like an unrelated topic, namely, the behavior of features in conceptual combinations (for additional discussion, see Del Pinal and Spaulding, 2017).

-Philosophers have pointed out, and empirical studies have largely confirmed, that features which are associated with concepts merely via salient-statistical relations often do not survive combinatorial operations (Rey, 1983; Barsalou, 1987; Fodor, 1998; Fodor and Lepore, 2002; Murphy, 2002; Hampton, 2006).
+Philosophers have pointed out, and empirical studies have largely confirmed, that features which are associated with concepts merely via salient-statistical relations often do not survive combinatorial operations (Barsalou, 1987; Fodor, 1998; Fodor and Lepore, 2002; Hampton, 2006; Murphy, 2002; Rev, 1983).
 Suppose that MANE is a feature of the prototype LION, which has high cue validity (given a mane, the likelihood that there is a lion is high) and saliency (it is easy to visually pick out lions by their manes).
 Still, MANE does not survive some trivial conceptual combinations involving LION: consider, e.g., BABY LION, FEMALE LION and, with a bit of imagination, TRIMMED LION.
 These combinations are not 'special'; rather, they are simple interactive combinations, with the result that we move from basic level categories to more specific subcategories.
-In contrast, it is widely recognized that features that are central are more likely to survive similar conceptual combinations (Hampton, 1987; Hampton, 2006; Murphy, 2002).
+In contrast, it is widely recognized that features that are central are more likely to survive similar conceptual combinations (Hampton, 1987, 2006; Murphy, 2002).
 To illustrate, take the feature BORN OF LION PARENTS, which is highly central for LION (cf. Keil, 1989), and consider your intuitions about the complex concepts BABY LION, FEMALE LION, and TRIMMED LION.
 Clearly, they all effortlessly inherit the feature BORN OF LION PARENTS.
 Importantly, the combinatorial properties of features affect the content and structure of many of the prototypes which we use in daily life.
-We often find ourselves in environments where we need to subcategorize.
+We often find ourselves in environments where we need to sub-categorize.
 For example, suppose you are at a lion nursery.
-To function in that environment, it is important that you operate with the representation BABY LION.
-In this way, you will not be looking out for manes or constantly panic and perhaps hide in some closet; however, you will still assume that the baby lions were born in the usual way.
+To function in that environment, it is important that you operate

-&lt;sup>13 For a complementary, theoretical defense of this thesis, see Del Pinal and Spaulding (2017).

-&lt;sup>14 For example, Smith et al., (2013) found that despite having equal ability to men, women thought they'd have to work harder in STEM or other male-dominated fields in order to succeed.
+$^{^{11}}$ For a complementary, theoretical defense of this thesis, see Del Pinal and Spaulding (2017).
+12 For example, Smith et al. (2013) found that despite having equal ability to men, women thought they'd have to work harder in STEM or other male-dominated fields in order to succeed.
 Moreover, their beliefs about having to exert extra effort made them feel less interested and less belonging in a male-dominated field (cf. Kiefer and Shih, 2006).